-Note: Free learning opportunities have skyrocketed in recent years.
-I actually wrote this post some years ago – before Khan Academy, MOOCs, and all sorts of other options came along.
-It’s past due for an update.
-I’ll be working on one soon, so if you have resources you would like to see added here – or updates/perspectives on the ones already listed – please be sure to comment or contact me.
+I’m in the process of updating this post on places to learn online for free or at low cost, so if you have resources you would like to see added here – or updates/perspectives on the ones already listed – please be sure to comment or contact me.

-First, this is obviously nowhere near a comprehensive list.
+To be clear, this is nowhere near a comprehensive list.
 There are who knows how many sites out there, and for the purposes of this post, I have confined myself to sites that offer relatively formalized free learning experiences and state this as their explicit purpose.
-Truth is, there is almost no place on the Web where you can learn something.
+Truth is, there is almost no place on the Web where you can’t learn something.

 The list follows.
 Please let me know any major gaps you see – I plan to keep adding new sites over time.
 So, let me know any sites you think need to be listed here.

 There are starting to be quite a lot of these sites and you have to wonder just how many can manage to stay in business.
 Still, I think a probable upside of all the competition will be an increase in expectations and the resulting quality of the offerings.